prakharjadaun/DSA/README.md

 - Deletion in binary tree
 - Check if two binary trees are structurally identical.
 - Find level with max sum
+- Find the sum of all the nodes in a binary tree.

 </details>